Spread-out limit of the critical points for lattice trees and lattice animals in dimensions d>8: Acknowledgements

 \section{Acknowledgements}

 This work was supported by JSPS KAKENHI Grant Number 18K03406.
 We are grateful to Yinshuang Liang for working together in the early stage of this project.
 We would also like to thank Gordon Slade for comments to an earlier version of this paper.
+We are grateful to the two anonymous referees for thorough reviewing and many valuable suggestions to the previous version of the manuscript.